Jaweria47/Sortify/README.md

 # Sortify - Sorting Algorithm Visualizer

-Sortify is a beginner-friendly sorting algorithm visualizer that allows users to see how different sorting techniques work in real time.
+Sortify is a sorting algorithm visualizer that allows users to see how different sorting techniques work in real time.
 The program supports **Bubble Sort** and **Insertion Sort**, with easy options to switch between **ascending and descending order**.

 ## ✨ Features
 Users can interact with the visualization by: